Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home! 🐦

 Keystone species (watch this talk by Doug Tallamy!)

-Keystone species—our own, local ecological powerhouse plants— in this garden include huckleberry, currant, goldenrod, manzanita, aster, sage, and coyote brush.
+Keystone species—our own, local ecological powerhouse plants— in this garden include huckleberry, currant, goldenrod, manzanita, aster, sage, baby coast live oaks, coyote brush, and more.

 Green Home Features – Come On In This Fully-Electrified Home!